The Path to a better future is right in front of you

 Manhattan, KS 66502

-Nutrition, Dietetics and Sensory Sciences
+MS in Nutrition, Dietetics and Sensory Sciences

 The nutrition, dietetics and sensory sciences master's program emphasizes a variety of areas within the field of nutrition science.
 Designed to be customizable to each student's background, interests and career goals, the master's track prepares students for a variety of academic, industry and government positions within the field of nutrition.